Hurricane Resources & Information

 If you use 711 Relay or Video Relay Service call 1-800-621-3362.

 - Persons displaced by Hurricane Irma may search for available housing using www.Floridahousingsearch.org

 - If you are without power for an extended amount of time, FEMA Emergency Lodging Assistance Program will pay for hotels.
 Please contact FEMA ELA program 1-866-545-9865 or email email@example.com.
 You can also visit https://ela.corplodging.com/ for additional information.

 - Volunteer Florida coordinates residential home clean-up for damages after a natural disaster occurs.
 This can include items like tree removal, yard clean up, tarping roofs, removing drywall etc. Please call 1-800-451-1954 for assistance or visit https://www.crisiscleanup.org/survivor for more information.

 - Many banks are offering payment deferments to people impacted by Hurricane Irma.
 Contact your bank and ask what options they offer.

-Medicare Administrative Actions
+Medicaid Administrative Actions

 Blanket Waivers for the United States Virgin Islands, Commonwealth of Puerto Rico and States of Florida, Georgia and South Carolina.